MasterMynk/RWL/README.md

 ## What is RWL?

 RWL is a wrapper library for XCB.
-Till now it can connect to the X Server and update the screen.
+Till now it can create Windows and draw Rectangles on the screen

 ## How do I include it in my project?